Pine Valley Mountain Wilderness, sign, May 2026

 Post

-(For above slider, click photo & caption will appear below) For more than 50 years, I’ve hiked and jogged on funky flat fleet.
+(Click slider photo to see caption) For more than 50 years, I’ve hiked and jogged on funky flat fleet.
 I was born with minimal arches and was prescribed “saddle shoes” as a child.
-Obsessed with long … Read More
+Obsessed with long distance runs and rough … Read More

 Selway-Bitterroot: Thimbleberry nemesis, Tin Cup Creek